pbreault/adb-idea/README.md

 Alternatively, you can [download the plugin](http://plugins.jetbrains.com/plugin/7380?pr=idea) from the jetbrains plugin site and install it manually in:
 `Preferences/Settings->Plugins->Install plugin from disk`

+[Click here](https://github.com/longforus/adb-idea/releases) to download the enhanced version and manually install it using the above method.

 License
 =======